instret/rust-book/src/ch04-01-what-is-ownership.md

 An exceedingly common question from readers is: if `a` is moved at L2, why is it still in the diagram?
 Shouldn't `a` disappear, or gray out, or otherwise "move" somewhere?

 No! **At runtime, nothing happens to `a` when it is moved.** There is no "ownership bit" that gets flipped in memory.
 There is no "has-been-moved" flag that gets turned on.
 Ownership only exists at compile-time.
 The diagram does not show how the compiler "thinks" about the program.
 It shows how the program actually executes at runtime.
 At runtime, a move is just a copy.
 At compile-time, a move is a transfer of ownership.

+>| It makes sense because even `b` has taken the ownership from `a`, doesn't mean that `a` is useless, what if there's another variable `c` owns a pointer to the `a` like `c = &a`?
+The compiler chooses a safer way to "move" in runtime.
+>| P.S.
+Just my imagination, may contains errornous :X

 ### Collections Use Boxes